 12. What rights do employees have to time off in the case of illness or injury?
 Are they entitled to sick pay during this time off?
-Can an employer recover any of the cost from the government?
+Who pays the sick pay and, if the employer, can it recover any of the cost from the government?